ValtteriL/iec62443-svv-demo/SVV-1.md

 Possible functional test cases:
 - Test that the application does not work if no password is set
 - Test that the application does not work with password shorther than 8 characters

+#### CR 7.7 Least functionality

+The component provides access to only the greeting generation, and nothing more.
+The greeting generation usage is also limited to the authenticated user.
+There are no extra functions to be disabled.